Federal Republic of Germany v. Philipp: Supreme Court

 Oral hearings for the case were held on December 7, 2020, alongside those of Hungary v.
-Simon, a related case involving the use of FSIA to compensate heirs to Polish victims of the Holocaust whose possesses were stolen while they were transported to concentration camps.
+Simon, a related case involving the use of FSIA to compensate heirs to Polish victims of the Holocaust whose possessions were stolen while they were transported to concentration camps.
 Observers to the oral hearings said that the Justices were wary of placing the United States court system in the middle of foreign affairs, a matter better resolved by the State Department.

 The Supreme Court ruled in both cases on February 3, 2021.
 Chief Justice John Roberts delivered the unanimous opinion of the court for Germany vacating the lower court rulings and remanding the case for further consideration.
 The court determined that the heirs did not qualify for the "rights in property" allowance under the FSIA, which is reserved for the taking of property from one state by another, and not between a foreign state and individuals.
 Roberts' opinion believed that they needed to consider the original sale of the art under act of expropriation rather than genocide in determining if FSIA applied.
 Roberts also relied on an international case law from Jurisdictional Immunities of the State heard by the International Court of Justice, a rarity for the Supreme Court, while had determined for Germany that "a state is not deprived of immunity by reason of the fact that it is accused of serious violations of international human rights law."
 Roberts wrote that by taking the heirs' position, they would undermine other provisions of FSIA that Congress had explicitly included, and open the United States itself to claims from other foreign courts.
 Roberts stated in his opinion that there may be other means through which the heirs could seek legal redress from Germany in the United States court systems beyond FSIA, which should be explored with the remanded case.

 In Hungary v.
 Simon, the court issued a per curiam order based on the Germany decision to remand its case back to lower courts for further review.